Dynamical evolution of massive perturbers in realistic multi-component galaxy models I: implementation and validation: Acknowledgements

 \section{Acknowledgements}

 We thank Jo Bovy for insightful discussion and for his precious help in setting up an exponential disc with ${\rm sech^2}$ vertical profile within \galpy.
 Numerical calculations have been made possible through a CINECA-INFN agreement, providing access to resources on GALILEO and MARCONI at CINECA.
+MD, MB, and AL, acknowledge funding from MIUR under the grant PRIN 2017-MB8AEZ.
 AL acknowledges support from the European Research Council No. 740120 `INTERSTELLAR'.
 EB acknowledges support from the \textit{Swiss National Science Foundation} under the Grant 200020\_178949.